TheDevTony/.dotfiles/README.md

 ## Install Dotfiles

-Install ZIM framework before dotfiles: https://github.com/zimfw/zimfw/blob/master/README.md

-The installation scripts are located under `/scripts`.
+The installation scripts are located under the root directory of the repository.
 Run the script corresponding to the relevant setup.

 ## Services To Enable